- State program’s staff-to-child ratio.

 - Use a classroom roster that allows you to record the clock time when children arrive and depart.
 Record the total attendance for each hour.

-- Inform your supervisor immediately if you go over ratio or under ratio.
+- Inform your administrator immediately if you go over ratio or under ratio.
 Extra staff may be available in other classrooms.

 Emergencies happen in every classroom.
 Teachers get sick, or adults need to get more supplies.
 Read these scenarios and decide whether the teams were complying with ratio.
 Then decide how they could prevent problems in the future.
-Download and print the Ratio Problem Solving Activity and discuss your answers with a trainer, supervisor, or coach.
+Read and review the Ratio Problem Solving Activity and discuss your answers with a trainer, coach, or administrator.
 Then compare your answers to the suggested responses.

-Talk with your trainer or supervisor about your roster and systems for monitoring ratio.
+Talk with your trainer or administrator about your roster and systems for monitoring ratio.
 Spot check your classroom’s compliance.
-Every hour count the children in your care and the adults present.
-Download and record it on Ratio Log below or one used by your program.
+Every hour, count the children in your care and the adults present.
+Download and record it on Ratio Log below or one required by your program.

 McWilliam, R. A., & Casey, A. M. (2008).
-Engagement of Every Child in the Preschool Classroom.
-Baltimore, MD: Brookes Publishing Co.
+Engagement of every child in the preschool classroom.
+Paul H. Brookes Publishing Company.